07 Jul Prolonged Exposure Therapy Skills: A Step-By-Step Approach

 - Other cognitive behavioural approaches

 This online workshop will give you instant access to 8 sessions of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this workshop is 11 learning hours.